Overview

 Usability Testing

-After I finished the final round of the user testing with the end-users and finished the first round of mocks in Figma, I handed the mocks to the engineering team and start to develop on Beta.
-Immediately following the beta site test, I tested the same end-users on the Figma prototype that I tested with.
+After completing the final round of user testing and refining the first set of mockups in Figma, I handed off the designs to the engineering team for development on the Beta site.
+Once the Beta was live, I conducted another round of testing with the same end-users, this time evaluating the Figma prototype.

 Improvements and aftermath

-1. Guide the user by using the navigation system in the bulk edit form
+• Providing clearer guidance through the navigation system in the bulk edit form.

-2. A faster way to activate the submission tracker
+• Implementing a faster way to activate the submission tracker.

-Based on the feedback, I went back and developed a full mockup by adding the following screens:
+Based on this feedback, I iterated on the design and developed a full mockup, incorporating the following enhancements:

 Navigation with guides